Massachusetts Reserve Study Requirements (2026)

 - how to spread contributions fairly among current and future owners.

 Massachusetts-focused guidance from industry and legal sources repeatedly recommends reserve studies as the best way to show that trustees exercised informed judgment.
-(New England Condominium)
+This is particularly important in Massachusetts, where the aging building stock, harsh climate, and elevated construction costs make accurate projections especially challenging without professional analysis.

 Recommended frequency for reserve studies in Massachusetts